 - Register a minimum of eight participants.

-- Have at least six people of your registered eight meet three to five times between November 1st, 2019, and May 31st, 2020, although best book circle practices suggest five meetings.
+- Have at least six people of your registered eight meet three to five times by December 1, 2020, although best book circle practices suggest five meetings.

 - Give your book circle a nickname.

 - Answer the corresponding Poll Everywhere question provided by TPF at each book circle meeting.